Wedding Band or DJ: How to Make the Right Decision

 Interactivity

-There is no doubt that both a DJ and a band can bring a high level of energy and excitement to your wedding.
+There is no doubt that both a DJ and a band can bring a high level of energy and excitement to your wedding or event.
 However, it’s been said many times that there is nothing that brings greater energy than a live band (especially one with a great horn section)!
 If you’re looking for an absolutely unforgettable, interactive, and exhilarating night, you might want to consider spending a little extra for the live music.